Puneet15556/Whatsapp-Chat-Analysis/README.md

 # How to USE it

+1. Upload the Chat file of whatsapp group or personal chat.
+2. Then Select User for Which the Analysis will be done.
+It can be any particular User of that group or Overall Chat option.
-Whatever User you Select or Overall , the Chat analysis and Chat summary will be provided of that selected user only whether it is a particular User or Overall chat
+3. Whatever User you Select or Overall , the Chat analysis and Chat summary will be provided of that selected user only whether it is a particular User or Overall chat.

 ## 🚀 Project Overview

 This project demonstrates a full AI pipeline for processing, analyzing, and interacting with WhatsApp chat data.
 From raw text exports to insightful visualizations and interactive summaries, it leverages a wide range of tools in data science, NLP, and LLM-based applications.